Accenture/azure-arc-playground-builder/prerequisites.md

 ### WSL2 tooling setup

 Run these commands in your WSL2 Linux terminal.
-This script below assumes you're using Windows 10 or Windows 11, with WSL2, and using Ubuntu 20.04, which is the default verison when picking Ubuntu from the Microsoft Store.
+This script below assumes you're using Windows 10 or Windows 11, with WSL2, and using Ubuntu 20.04, which is the default version when picking Ubuntu from the Microsoft Store.

 ```bash
 # Disable WSL2 login message and update packages